CART Captioning And The $10,000 Spaghetti Dinner – Monsignor Balty Janacek

 Stunned, I watched others watch me before I relaxed, listening.
 When Balty finished, he raised his glass higher, toasted me.

 I leaned across the small table, whispered, “I don’t understand what you just sang.
 It sounded beautiful.”

 Balty laughed, “Monette, I sang a love song to you.”

 I blinked hard.
+No words.
 A. Really.
 Hard.
 Blink.